 Metzger + Willard, Inc. (MWI) survey personnel have a wide range of experience in delivering land surveying products including route surveys, boundary surveys, topographic surveys, legal descriptions and sketches, right-of-way maps, construction staking, as-built surveys, and wetland delineation surveys.
 Past projects include the real-time kinematic (RTK) Global Positioning System (GPS) location of approximately 30,000 utility components with centimeter accuracy and various route surveys totaling more than 50 miles.
-Our Chief Surveyor, Dr. Tom Davis, holds dual registration as a professional engineer and land surveyor with more than 25 years of experience in industry and education.
+Our Chief Surveyor, Jeffrey H. Scott, has more than 30 years of experience in industry.

 Equipment and Computer Software